finite-element/finite-element-course/doc/source/L2_fespaces.rst

 .. proof:lemma::

-  The degree `1` Lagrange element is a finite element.
+  The degree `1` Lagrange element on a triangle `K` is a finite element.

 .. proof:proof::